AskiaADX/ADXUtil/readme.md

-    --authorEmail <email>     default email of the author to set in the config --authorCompany <name>    default company of the author to set in the config --authorWebsite <website> default website of the author to set in the config --promoted                the article will be promoted (appear with a star in ZenDesk Platform) --enableComments          the comments will be enabled on the article corresponding to the ADC on ZenDesk --username <name>         the username login to connect to the platform --pwd <password>          the password login to connect to the platform --sectionTitle <title>    The name of the section where the adc will be posted (ZenDesk) --remoteUri <uri>         The remote URI of the platform --surveyDemoUrl <url>	The url to start the survey demo
+    --authorEmail <email>     default email of the author to set in the config --authorCompany <name>    default company of the author to set in the config --authorWebsite <website> default website of the author to set in the config --username <name>         the username login to connect to the platform --pwd <password>          the password login to connect to the platform --url <uri>        		  the remote URI of the platform --demoUrl <url>			  the url to start the survey demo --section <title>    	  the name of the section where the adc will be posted (ZenDesk) --promoted                the article will be promoted (appear with a star in ZenDesk Platform) --disableComments         the comments will be disabled on the article corresponding to the ADC on ZenDesk

 ### Generate